RubixML/ML/docs/basic-introduction.md

 In practice, one will experiment with a number of estimators to find the one that works best for their dataset.
 For our example, we'll focus on an intuitable distance-based supervised learner called [K Nearest Neighbors](classifiers/k-nearest-neighbors.md).
 KNN is a *classifier* because it takes unknown samples and assigns them a class label.
 In our example, the output of KNN will either be `married` or `divorced` since those are the class labels that we'll train it with.

 Like most estimators in Rubix ML, the K Nearest Neighbors classifier requires a set of parameters (called *hyper-parameters*) to be chosen up-front by the user.
 These parameters are defined in the class's constructor and control how the learner behaves during training and inference.
-Hyper-parameters can be selected based on some prior knowledge of the problem space, or completely at random.
+Hyper-parameters can be selected based on some prior knowledge or completely at random.
 The defaults provided are a good place to start for most problems.

 K Nearest Neighbors works by locating the closest training samples to an unknown sample and choosing the class label that is most common.
 The hyper-parameter *k* is the number of nearest points from the training set to compare an unknown sample to in order to infer its class label.
 For example, if the 3 closest neighbors to a given unknown sample have 2 married and 1 divorced label, then the algorithm will output a prediction of married since its the most common.
 To instantiate the learner, pass a set of hyper-parameters to the class's constructor.
 For this example, let's set *k* to 3 and leave the rest of the hyper-parameters as their default.